lbastigk/Nebulite/README.md

 set-from-json names_in_level1 ./Resources/.../names.jsonc:characters.level1
 ```

-Functioncalls are bound to specific objects or the global space, allowing for, but not limited to, the following commands:
+Functioncalls are bound to different domains: specific objects or the global space.
+This allows for, but is not limited to, the following commands:
 - **Global:** Loading new levels, moving camera, ...
 - **Object-Specific:** aligning text, deletion, ...
 - **Document-Specific:** moving/copying/deleting data, read-only data retrieval, ...